netneurolab/luppi-neurosynth-control/README.md

 This repository provides code to illustrate the central method in Luppi et al., "Contributions of network structure, chemoarchitecture and diagnostic categories to transitions between cognitive topographies."
 Nature Biomedical Engineering (2024) ([published article](https://doi.org/10.1038/s41551-024-01242-2)).

-It was developed in MATLAB 2019a by Andrea Luppi from the the [Network Neuroscience Lab](netneurolab.github.io/) at the Montreal Neurological Institute, McGill University.
+It was developed in MATLAB 2019a by Andrea Luppi from the [Network Neuroscience Lab](netneurolab.github.io/) at the Montreal Neurological Institute, McGill University.

 This code relies on MATLAB code from the [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet) for MATLAB by Rubinov and Sporns (2010) NeuroImage.
 For additional plotting functionality, also include in your MATLAB path the [ENIGMA Toolbox](https://github.com/MICA-MNI/ENIGMA.git) by Lariviere et al. (2021) Nature Methods.